Kinetica-jl/Kinetica.jl/docs/src/getting-started.md

 ![](assets/getting-started/kinetics_plot.svg)

 This CRN presents some interesting results!
-Accoding to the kinetics enforced by the calculator we have used, methane will not start breaking down into any of the free radical species discovered within this CRN until ``t \approx 5 \text{ s}``.
+According to the kinetics enforced by the calculator we have used, methane will not start breaking down into any of the free radical species discovered within this CRN until ``t \approx 5 \text{ s}``.
 We could check the temperature that this occurs at by referencing the temperature profile we plotted above but this is also accessible from `res` by running

 ```@example getting_started
 conditionsplot(res, :T)